lidiarpo/Team6-EDA397-2017/report_template.md

 |#13| fb27b88, 64bb0e4, fe56364, 7ab13e2, |Henrik, Elsa Mjöll|5|Refactoring, Small Releases, Simple Design, Sustainable Pace|

 ## Reflections
-Reflect on how the work worked.

-Discuss any deviations from the sprint commitment.

-For each practice practiced:

-- Did your experience correspond to or contradict with what literature claims?

-    - Analysis of why.
-Mostly interesting if something unexpected happens, but even if everything runs according to plan, reflecting on the underlying mechanisms can be interesting.

-- How efficient was the practice, given the time it took to use?

 ### Sprint 1:
 During the 1st sprint we setted both the procedural and technical foundations of the product.
 The team got acquainted with various XP practices (e.g. pair programming, planning game etc) and was able to complete the planned user stories, indicating that the chosen sprint velocity is appropriate and allows for a sustainable development pace.